naryou/BIO302_Group-Project-A/scaffolding/generate HiC heatmap using Pretext.md

 # Generating Hi-C heatmaps

 ## Background
 Here is the [link](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-017-1161-y) to a nice overview paper on Hi-C data visualiztion.
-We will use [Pretext]() for visualizytion (it's not listed in the overview paper but the concept is similar for all heatmap visualization software).
+We will use [Pretext]() for visualizytion (it's not listed in the overview paper but concept is similar for all heatmap visualization software).

 ## Running Pretext on galaxy